Lena River: History

 It is commonly believed that the Lena derives its name from the original Even-Evenk name Elyu-Ene, which means "the Large River".

 According to folktales related a century later, in the years 1620–1623 a party of Russian fur hunters under the leadership of Demid Pyanda sailed up Nizhnyaya Tunguska, discovered the Lena, and either carried their boats there or built new ones.
 In 1623 Pyanda explored some 2400 km of the river from its upper reaches to the central Yakutia.
 In 1628 Vasily Bugor and 10 men reached the Lena, collected 'yasak' (tribute) from the 'natives' and then founded Kirinsk in 1632.
 In 1631 the voyevoda of Yeniseysk sent Pyotr Beketov and 20 men to construct a fortress at Yakutsk (founded in 1632).
 From Yakutsk other expeditions spread out to the south and east.
-The Lena delta was reached in 1633.
+The Lena delta was reached in 1655.

-Two of the three groups of survivors of ill-fated Jeannette expedition reached Lena Delta in September 1881.
+Two of the three groups of survivors of the ill-fated Jeannette expedition reached Lena Delta in September, 1881.
 The one led by engineer George W. Melville was rescued by native Tungus huntsmen.
-Of the group led by Captain George W. De Long only two of the men survived, the others died of starvation.
+Of the group led by Captain George W. De Long, only two of the men survived; the others died of starvation.

 Baron Eduard Von Toll, accompanied by Alexander von Bunge, led an expedition that explored the Lena delta and the islands of New Siberia on behalf of the Russian Imperial Academy of Sciences in 1885.
 In 1886 they investigated the New Siberian Islands and the Yana River and its tributaries.
 During one year and two days the expedition covered 25000 km, of which 4200 km were up rivers, carrying out geodesic surveys en route.

 The Lena massacre was the name given to the 1912 shooting-down of striking goldminers and local citizens who protested at the working conditions in the mine near Bodaybo in northern Irkutsk.
 The incident was reported in the Duma (parliament) by Kerensky and is credited with stimulating revolutionary feeling in Russia.

-Vladimir Ilyich Ulyanov may have taken his alias, Lenin, from the river Lena, when he was exiled to the Central Siberian Plateau.
+Vladimir Ilyich Ulyanov, when he was exiled to the Central Siberian Plateau, may have taken his alias, Lenin, from the Lena River.